Davidek776/GMD-Project/DESIGN_DOCUMENT.md

 <!-- Simon 1 -->
 <!-- David 2 -->

-# Game Design Document
+# Game Design Document - Lost Together

 ## High-Level Concept/Design

-### Working title

----
 <!-- Simon 1 -->
 ### Game Overview
-Provide a brief overview of the game's concept and design.
-Explain the core idea, theme, and the player's objective.
+The game is a 2D local multiplayer game for 2 players.
+There are multiple levels filled with different kind of obstacles and enemies.
+The player have to colaborate to get through each of the levels.
+The objective of the game is to complete all the levels, bond with your co-player, and have fun.

+To add depth to the 2D game, the background has a parallax effect to spice things up! 🌶️

 <!-- David 2 -->
 ### Target Audience